 Have you ever heard a term but did not know what it meant?
-Here's a single source of truth for all site speed terminology.
+Here's a single source of truth for all eCommerce terminology.
 You’ll never be stumped again.
+Scroll to the bottom to submit a request for additional terms.

 The ability to detect a sustained spike in website performance that’s outside normal expected variation for that page.
 In other words, it is an unusual delay in page performance.